jorisvandenbossche/course-python-data/notebooks/pandas_06_data_cleaning.md

 __INTERMEZZO__ - List comprehensions

-[List comprehension](https://docs.python.org/3/glossary.html#term-list-comprehension) is a compact way to process all or part of the elements, comparable to a for-loop, in a sequence and return a list.
+A [list comprehension](https://docs.python.org/3/glossary.html#term-list-comprehension) is a compact way to process all or part of the elements, comparable to a for-loop, in a sequence and return a list.

 For example, the code in the following example: